Walter Hayward-Young

-Walter Hayward-Young (1868–1920) was a British artist, also known as Hayward Young.
+Walter Hayward-Young (1868 – 1920) was a British artist, also known as Hayward Young and Jotter Hayward-Young.

 Educated at Warwick School, Hayward-Young's work, particularly his postcard designs (of which there are over 800), became renowned worldwide.
 He wrote a series of articles on sketching for The Girls Own Paper and Woman's Magazine which were later published as a book under the title Short Cuts to Sketching.

 Hayward-Young signed many of his pieces under the pseudonym 'Jotter'.

 In 1912, Hayward-Young designed posters for the London Underground, including one promoting visits to Hampton Court.

-Musician Justin Hayward-Young is the great grandson of the artist.
+Musician Justin Hayward-Young is one of his descendants.